vivian-hafener/k8s-ansible/README.md

 # k8s-ansible

-Practice using ansible to deploy a simple single-node K8s cluster
+A little tool to get practice using ansible and configuring k8s